-Lockout Tagout (LOTO) and Permit to Work (PTW) are the bedrock of industrial safety.
+Lockout Tagout (LOTO) is the bedrock of industrial safety.
 Whether you're managing a pharmaceutical site in Ireland, a manufacturing plant in the US, or a food production facility in Germany, the control of hazardous energy isn't just a best practice—it's a high-stakes requirement.
 Failure means incidents, crippling fines, and costly shutdowns.

 For many safety leaders, Brady Link360 is a familiar name, rooted in a long history of industrial safety hardware.
-It's often one of the first platforms to be evaluated.
+It's often one of the first platforms to be evaluated when digitising LOTO procedures.

-But in 2025, the critical question is this: Is a tool designed around a printer still the right fit for a modern, multi-site organization?
+But in 2026, the critical question is this: Is a tool designed around a printer still the right fit for a modern, multi-site organisation?
 Or has the time come for a software-first alternative that delivers fundamentally stronger results?

 In This Article